 experience a flat tire between Bingen and Bacharach.
 We have been riding

-hard since Bingen trying to outrun a nearly black cloud that popped up over
+hard since Bingen trying to outrun a nearly black cloud that popped

-it to blow over.
+and wait for it to blow over.
 We are amazed at the number of castles

 we can see.
 Several places give us view of two or three at once.
 One

 of the most famous castles is the Mouse Tower that is built right in

 and was then attacked by swarms of mice as God’s punishment for his

 evil deed.
 At least that is the fable.

 This is Bacharach

 and it is guarded by Burg Stahleck.
-The Burg, or castle, also serves as
+The Burg, or castle, also serves

-page, you can find a link to the German
+Links page, you can find a link to the German

 this time, we sit under an umbrella in a Biergarten and do

 what one is suppose to do in a Biergarten.
 (Grow beer from

 a seed?
 Nope!
 Try again.)